The Lives of Things: Composition and Publication

 An article in the Oxonian suggests several literary influences for Saramago's work as a whole and The Lives of Things in particular.
-Reviewer Andrew Fleming indicates that Saramago's work has some things in common with magical realist Gabriel Garcia Marquez.
+Reviewer Andrew Fleming indicates that Saramago's work has some things in common with magical realist Gabriel García Márquez.
 However, "There is a lot more going on in Saramago’s prose, attitudes that would restore the menace to 'magical' and the grit to 'realism,'" Fleming writes.
 A more immediate and obvious influence on Saramago is Fernando Pessoa whose work, like Saramago's, is "ruminative" and "unearthly."
 In "Embargo," Fleming sees automotive themes that echo the works of J. G. Ballard and Anna Kavan.